oracle/python-cx_Oracle/doc/src/user_guide/installation.rst

 - Python 3.5 and higher.
 Older versions of cx_Oracle may work with older versions of Python.

-- Oracle client libraries.
+- Oracle Client libraries.
 These can be from the free `Oracle Instant Client
   <https://www.oracle.com/database/technologies/instant-client.html>`__,
   or those included in Oracle Database if Python is on the same